OneResume.ai vs Teal: Master Profile or All-in-One Job Tracker?

 What Makes OneResume.ai Different From Teal?

 OneResume.ai uses a master profile system.
 You enter your work history, skills, certifications, and accomplishments once.
 From that master profile, the AI generates role-specific resumes tailored to individual job descriptions.
 If you are applying to a product manager role at a fintech company on Monday and a program manager role at a healthcare company on Tuesday, OneResume.ai creates two distinct, optimized resumes from the same source data.
 There is no copy-pasting between documents or manually swapping keywords.
+The Pro plan at $9 per month also includes a cover letter generator, an application tracker with callback tracking, a job feed with match scores, and live skill gap analysis — so a single subscription covers most of the active job search workflow [1].

 How Do They Compare on ATS Optimization?